 - How anxious will you be about breast cancer coming back?
 If removing the entire breast may help you worry less about the possibility of the breast cancer coming back (local recurrence), you might consider mastectomy. - How much do you fear annual breast screenings and a potential new breast tumour?
 Many breast cancer patients opt to have a mastectomy and even a prophylactic mastectomy on the other healthy breast because they know they'll feel extreme anxiety during future annual mammograms and over any abnormal finding, follow-up biopsy and possible diagnosis of another breast tumour down the road. - How much do you want to avoid a painful recuperation?
 Mastectomy with breast reconstruction typically involves multiple surgical procedures and a potentially uncomfortable/painful healing process that can last for weeks or even months. - Your general health.
-Comorbidities such as diabetes, obesity and smoking significantly elevate the risk of postoperative complications, especially after more major surgical procedures such as mastectomy with immediate reconstruction.
+Comorbidities such as diabetes, obesity and smoking, significantly elevate the risk of post-operative complications, especially after more major surgical procedures such as mastectomy with immediate reconstruction.
 Women with comorbidities may be better served undergoing less extensive surgery, such as lumpectomy, in order to avoid a situation in which important post-operative oncological treatment, such as chemotherapy, needs to be delayed because of a post-operative wound complication.
+See website: Body Weight and Breast Surgery Complications.
+The older, heavier, larger breasted patient may potentially on occasions be better suited to BCS than mastectomy, with both the surgery and recovery time being considerably shorter.
+In addition, in the mastectomy patient who chooses not to undergo immediate reconstruction, the larger breasted patient is left much more asymmetric (lopsided), which can have posture implications.
+The external prosthesis fitted inside the bra following mastectomy is often quite heavy in the larger breasted women, which can lead to bra strap pressure on the shoulders.
+The overweight patient is highly likely to be left with a roll of redundant flesh at the outer end of the mastectomy wound, which is not breast tissue, but is excess fat and skin on the side of the chest wall.
+This can be quite large in the overweight/obese patient.
+These rolls of excess flesh are known as "dog ears" and they can be annoying and uncomfortable, and may also cause problems with bra fitting.
+These dog ears can be surgically excised at a later date, but that obviously involves further surgery.

-See Body Weight and Breast Surgery Complications - What's your life expectancy?
-Women diagnosed with breast cancer at a younger age may be more likely to opt for mastectomy because their longer expected lifespan means they have a higher lifetime risk of recurrence.
+• What's your life expectancy?
+Women diagnosed with breast cancer at a younger age may be more likely to opt for mastectomy because their longer expected lifespan means they have a higher lifetime risk of local recurrence/new primary breast cancer in the treated or opposite breast.
 We typically tell patients that their risk of developing another primary breast cancer is about 0.5 percent per year.
 A 30-year-old breast cancer patient who expects to live another 50 years may therefore face a 25 percent risk of developing another breast cancer, compared to a 5 percent risk for a woman diagnosed at age 70.
 Young breast cancer patients are also more likely to carry gene mutations that put them at even greater risk of developing another new primary breast cancer in either breast, which could tip the balance toward having a single or double mastectomy.